 - (6) All conveyances, including aircraft, motor vehicles, vessels, or agricultural machinery, when used or intended to be used in connection with an offense. - (7) Books, records, telecommunication equipment, or computers when used or intended to be used in connection with an offense. - (8) Real property when used or intended to be used in connection with an offense. - (9) Everything of value furnished, or intended to be furnished, in exchange for an act in violation of any criminal statute, all proceeds traceable to the exchange, and all negotiable instruments and securities used, or intended to be used, to facilitate an offense. - (10) Any property that has been declared abandoned by the circuit court where the property was abandoned.
 For property to be declared abandoned pursuant to this section, a representative of the law enforcement agency having possession of abandoned property shall file with the district attorney a sworn affidavit setting for the circumstances of the abandonment, whereupon the district attorney may file an action in the circuit court to declare the property abandoned.
-If the location of the owner is unknown, service shall be made at the last known address of the owner as well as by publication on a governmental web site or a newspaper of general circulation for a period of three weeks.
+If the location of the current owner, registrant, secured party, and lienholder, if any, is unknown, service shall be made at the last known address of the current owner, registrant, secured party, and lienholder, if any, as well as by publication on a governmental web site or a newspaper of general circulation for a period of three weeks.
 The sworn affidavit and a certificate of service shall accompany any action filed by the district attorney prior to any order of court.